pvanlaake/CFtime/README.md

 ## Basic operation

-The package contains a class, `CFtime`, to describe the time coordinate system, including its calendar, - a *datum* - and which holds the time coordinate values that are offset from the datum to represent instants in time.
+The package contains a class, `CFTime`, to describe the time coordinate system, including its calendar and origin, and which holds the time coordinate values that are offset from the origin to represent instants in time.
 This class operates on the data in the file of interest, here a Coordinated Regional Climate Downscaling Experiment (CORDEX) file of precipitation for the Central America domain: